Levan Khabeishvili: Chairmanship

 On November 18, 2022, Levan Khabeishvili announced he would run for the chairmanship of UNM after a special election was scheduled due to questions on Nika Melia's capacity to lead the party, pledging to focus the party's resources on a campaign to release Saakashvili from prison.
-He is seen as having the backing of the Saakashvili's closest allies, including former Defense Minister Davit Kezerashvili and former Prime Minister Vano Merabishvili.
-In response to his candidacy, Prime Minister Gharibashvili called him a "clown".
+He is seen as having the backing of the Saakashvili's closest allies, including former Defense Minister Davit Kezerashvili and former Interior Minister Vano Merabishvili.
+In response to his candidacy, Prime Minister Garibashvili called him a "clown".

 Khabeishvili defeated Melia and two other candidates and was elected as Chairman of the United National Movement on January 30, 2023.
 He took office following the party congress held on February 5.

 His chairmanship has been mired with ongoing controversies surrounding his leadership style.
 Two members of his appointed Political Council resigned after his refusal to include previous party leaders.
 After floating an idea of abolishing the party in exchange for the release of Mikheil Saakashvili by the Georgian authorities, UNM's parliamentary leader Khatia Dekanoidze resigned and was replaced by Levan Bezhashvili, who announced a partywide parliamentary boycott when the Tbilisi Municipal Court refused to grant Saakashvili's plea for transfer abroad on medical grounds.
 On February 8, Khabeishvili announced a wave of nationwide protests against the Georgian government.

+Since taking over the party's chairmanship, he has led a wave of internal reforms to encourage intra-party democracy.
+In May 2023, the party held municipal-level elections for local party leaders and members of UNM's Political Council, making the party the first in Georgia to have an elected executive body.

+Khabeishvili's chairmanship coincided with two political crises over the introduction of the Transparency in Foreign Influence Act by Georgian Dream, a bill that much of the international community and civil society condemned as being "Russian-inspired" and threatening the independent work of civil society.
+Though large-scale protests, supported in part by UNM, forced GD to withdraw the bill in March 2023, it reintroduced it and eventually passed it in May 2024, causing a major crisis and massive demonstrations for weeks, as well as the sanctioning of GD leaders by the United States.
+During these protests, several UNM high-ranking officials were arrested, harassed, or violently assaulted.
+Khabeishvili himself was violently beaten on April 28, allegedly by members of the Interior Ministry's Special Forces Unit, a case that brought global attention to the situation in Georgia.

+Citing a degradation to his health since the assault, Levan Khabeishvili resigned from the chairmanship of the United National Movement on June 8 and was replaced by fellow MP Tinatin Bokuchava.
+He announced his intention to run for the chairmanship of the party's Political Council.
+The party members endorsed his candidacy for the post on 4 July 2024.